 Pvt.
 Ruti Shuster

-Ruti, daughter of Eliezer and Rivka, was born September 30, 1953 in Kiryat Bialik.
+Ruti, the daughter of Eliezer and Rivka, was born September 30, 1953 in Kiryat Bialik.
 She graduated from the Bosmat Engineer and Technician School in Haifa, where she studied engineering.
 During her free time, she was an active member of the sports group "Maccabi Youth" and liked doing handwork, particularly sewing and drawing.
 She was beloved by all, and she had an intelligent approach to people and to life.

 In a letter of condolence to the bereaved family, her commander wrote: "Ruti was a great soldier, devoted and faithful, and implemented all missions with expertise and grace.
 She was not only appreciated by her commanders - her friends and members of her unit also liked and respected her honesty and loyalty."

 Died aged 29 in 1973

 Fell several years after fighting honorably in the Six Day War

 Asher Kozakhi, son of Shimon and Malka, was born on August 28, 1943 in Tel Aviv.
 He was a student at the Moriah state elementary school and continued his secondary education at a vocational high-school in Netanya.
 Asher was a good student, quiet and diligent.
 He had many friends.

 Asher began work as an electrician and advanced quickly, working at an electrical workshop established near his home, where he constructed lamps and delicate electrical equipment.
 He was a member of the “Work and Study” youth movement.